CSC207-UofT/course-project-group-039-foodies/phase1/design_document.md

 * Pull request #35 refactors the CLI and GUI to both implement the same interface, allowing commands to be run on both of them.
 * Pull request #49 refactors the code to fix a dependency issue by creating a UserFactory class.
 * Pull request #48 refactors the code to fix a bug with removing recipes.
+* Pull requests #49 and #50 refactor the code to fix dependency issues.
 * However, there are still a few code smells in our code which we plan to solve in Phase 2:
   * Some code is repeated in the GUI and CLI, such as, the sign in code.
 This is done so that the display to the user is nicely formatted, and so the command isn’t called directly.
 In Phase 2, we could fix this by having each command specify how the output should look like, making it so that it doesn’t have to be rewritten for the GUI.
   * The Application class has a ‘refused bequest’ code smell, storing null for the PageManager.
 In Phase 2, we could fix this by removing the getPageManager class from the UserInterface, or by creating a PageManager for the GUI to manage the transition between pages and the creation of pages.